angrykoala/wendigo/README.md

 For example `NO_SANDBOX=true npm test`.

 ### Running Tests With Travis CI
 Running tests using Puppeteer's require disabling the sandbox running mode.
-This can easily be achieved by passing the environment variable `NO_SANDBOX=true`, this can be done either as part of the test execution command, as a Travis secret env variable or in the `.travis.yml` file itself:
+This can easily be achieved by passing the environment variable `NO_SANDBOX=true`, this can be done either as part of the test execution command, as a Travis secret env variable or in the `.travis.yml` file itself.
+It is recommended to add `travis_retry` to allow travis to execute the tests multiple times, as browser-based setup may fail frequently on travis workers:

 ```yml
 language: node_js